Disaster Assistance

 Do I qualify for Disaster Assistance?

-If a disaster is declared in your area, you are eligible for disaster case management.
+If a disaster is declared in your area, you are eligible for disaster case advocacy.
 If your family earns less than $60,000 a year (for a family of four), you are also eligible to apply for a disaster assistance grant to help with repairs, food, relocation, and other expenses.
+Guidelines for the disaster assistance grant are listed below:

 Active Disaster Declarations

-Disaster Case Management: The Disaster Case Management Program addresses serious needs related to disaster-related hardship, injury, or adverse conditions.
+Disaster Case Advocacy: The Disaster Case Advocacy Program addresses serious needs related to disaster-related hardship, injury, or adverse conditions.
 Disaster case managers work with clients to create a disaster recovery plan and provide guidance, advice, and referral to obtain a service or resource.
 There are no income eligibility requirements for this program.
-You have 180 days from the disaster proclamation to apply for disaster case management.
+You have 180 days from the disaster proclamation to apply for disaster case advocacy.

 You can contact disaster assistance staff by emailing disaster.assistance@micaonline.org or by calling 641-325-4032.